RBRTV

 The Story

-Five guys.
+Four friends.
 One basement.
 A game that almost killed them — and then changed everything.

 It's 1999.
 Bungie is a scrappy Chicago studio on the brink of collapse after a catastrophic bug in Myth II literally destroys players' hard drives.
 While the company scrambles to survive, lead developer Jason Jones quietly begins prototyping something new — a game that will eventually become Halo.